-We only accept submissions that are previously unpublished.

 Size limit: 3 images per entry fee

-We invite you to enter the 2014 Kalos Art Prize.
-If you haven't read Ruminate and would like to get a better feel for the type of visual artwork that we publish, you can order a copy of Issue 30: The Body featuring the 2013 Kalos Prize Recipient, Issue 26: In the Margins featuring the 2012 Kalos Prize recipient or Issue 22: Up in the Air featuring the 2011 recipient.
+We invite you to enter the 2015 Kalos Art Prize.
+We will announce the final juror in the coming months.
+If you haven't read Ruminate and would like to get a better feel for the type of visual artwork that we publish, you can order a copy of Issue 33: Artist as Seer featuring the 2014 Kalos Prize Recipient, Issue 30: The Body featuring the 2013 Kalos Prize Recipient, Issue 26: In the Margins featuring the 2012 Kalos Prize recipient or Issue 22: Up in the Air featuring the 2011 recipient.

 - You may submit up to three images per entry fee–please submit a sampling of images from a larger body of work.

 - $2000 cash prize and publication in the Winter 2015 Issue will be awarded to the winning artist. $500 and publication in the Winter 2015 Issue will also be awarded to the second-place artist.

 - A reviewing of all entries will be conducted by a Ruminate panel, who will select 15 artists as finalists.
 The final juror will then select the winning artists.

 - Close friends, family, and students (current & former) of the final judge are not eligible to compete.
 Nor are close friends or family of the RUMINATE staff.

 - We do not accept previously published work.

 - Artists must have PRINT-quality images available upon request (a minimum of 300 dpi).